 Top tips

-- I recommend using waxy salad potatoes (often oval shaped, rather than round).
+- I recommend using Yukon Gold potatoes or waxy salad potatoes (often oval shaped, rather than round).

 - The potatoes and carrots should be fully cooked but still firm.

-- To save time I recommend using onion/vegetable chopped for cutting the vegetables and eggs.
+- To save time I recommend using an onion/vegetable chopper for cutting the vegetables and eggs.

-- Leftover Olivier salad can be refrigerated, in an airtight container, for up to 3 days (because it contains raw onion it might become a little watery if you keep in the fridge for too long).
+- Leftover Russian olivye potato salad can be refrigerated, covered, for up to 3 days (because it contains raw onion it might become a little watery if you keep it in the fridge for too long).

 - Not suitable for freezing.